 As mentioned, fluoride is found in the food and water that we consume.
 It can also be directly applied to the teeth through fluoridated toothpastes and mouth rinses.
-Mouthrinses containing fluoride in lower strengths are available over-the-counter; though stronger concentrations necessarily require a doctor’s prescription.
+Mouthrinses containing fluoride in lower strengths are available over-the-counter,; though stronger concentrations require a Doctor’s prescription.

-This is specially recommended in children as they find it difficult to keep their teeth clean by the regular practices of brushing and in adults whose teeth have deep grooves and pits with an intention to prevent the start of decay.
+This is specially recommended for children as they find it difficult to keep their teeth clean through regular brushing, and in adults whose teeth have deep grooves and pits, if decay is to be prevented.